 In general, sharpen more for smaller prints and lesser for larger prints.

-Soft and Hard Proofing:
+Soft And Hard Proofing:

 While soft proofing, you will be able to preview an image to see how it will look when printed on a specific medium using a specific printer.
 Here is where the ICC profiles help.
-This is not always how your picture will look exactly when printed as a hard copy, but lets you get an idea of how the print may turn out.
+This is not always how your picture will look exactly when printed as a hard copy, but it lets you get an idea of how the print may turn out.

-Because of the light transmitted by the screens, the images will look high in contrast than what you would get when printed.
+Because of the light transmitted by the screens, the images will look high in contrast to what you would get when printed.
 So it is better to increase the contrast a little more than normal to get the right contrast in the printed image.
 There is a soft proofing option in Lightroom that you can use to get the images ready for printing.

 Hard proofing is a test print that lets you physically see how your final print will look like and lets you make any adjustments you need to make before you can go for the final printing process.